Controlling keywords and their positions in text generation: Method

-We use a BART model~\cite{lewis-etal-2020-bart} for the summarization task and a GPT model~\cite{radford2019language} for the story generation task.
-When using the BART model, the source document are combined with the control tokens: (1) keywords in the text to be generated, (2) positions of each keyword, and (3) the length of text to be generated, and given to the encoder as shown in Figure~\ref{fig:model}.
-When using the GPT model, these control tokens are given to the decoder.
-As with regular text generation using GPT and BART, the model is trained to maximize the conditional probabilities $p(y_i|y_{<i},x)$ by using the cross-entropy loss, where $y$ denotes the target text and $x$ denote the input to the model, including the control tokens and the source document in summarization task.
+A BART model~\cite{lewis-etal-2020-bart} is used for the summarization task, and a GPT model~\cite{radford2019language} is used for the story-generation task.
+When the BART model is used, the source document is combined with the control tokens (i.e., keywords in the text to be generated, positions of each keyword, and length of the text to be generated) and given to the encoder as shown in Figure~\ref{fig:model}.
+When the GPT model is used, the control tokens are given to the decoder.
+As with regular text generation using BART and GPT models, the model is trained to maximize the conditional probabilities $p(y_i|y_{<i},x)$ by using cross-entropy loss, where $y$ denotes the target text and $x$ denotes the input to the model, including the control tokens and the source document used in summarization task.